Bitter Candy, 2015

 The more people become aware of how others perceive them, the more they tend to package their behavior with polite justifications.

-In the pursuit of closeness, individuals often hide their authentic selves— fueling the belief that sincerity in relationships is disappearing.
+In the pursuit of closeness, individuals often hide their authentic selves, fueling the belief that sincerity in relationships is disappearing.

-This project begins by asking:
+This project begins by asking a series of questions.

 What defines a faithful or truthful relationship?